 Some retreats serve strictly vegan cuisine.
 Many will serve organic foods.
 Food fuels the body, and many practitioners obey dietary restrictions to keep the body cleanly nourished.
 If you happen to be a finicky eater, check the menu.
 Those with food allergies should always communicate any dietary special needs.

 While every location offers a unique experience, the individual makes the experience what it was meant to become.
 Find the location that speaks to you.
 If the heart and soul gravitates towards the ocean, choose a destination retreat that allows views of the water.
-Green trees and forest beauty inspiration can be found in rainforest destination retreats or even locations in the U.S. Find the beauty of nature that inspires and go there.
+Looking for green trees and a forest getaway, discover the magic of the rainforest.
+Find the beauty of nature that inspires and go there.

 Yoga meditation retreats create enriching life-changing experiences.
 Relaxation and mindfulness balance to help the body to find inner peace.
 Choose the retreat that speaks to the soul and soothes the mind.
 The experience of a meditative yoga retreat will be what the individual allows—enter with an open mind and heart.